cyamac1993/portfolio/README.md

 ## Projects
 ### Object Detection and Tracking in 360 Degree Videos
 [Publication](https://www.mdpi.com/1424-8220/22/8/3048)
+We proposed a new method to detect and track object in the 360-degree videos.
+For this matter, we created our own 360- degree video dataset, and by leveraging of ROI technique and selecting a correct area of the image and then project it in 2D image we gain computational frugality as well as a better precision compared to previous works. (fall ’2020)

 360-degree videos.
 For this matter, we created our own 360- degree video dataset, and by leveraging of ROI technique and selecting a correct area of the image and then project it in 2D image we gain computational frugality as well as a better